tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Alice generates a key pair and secures it properly.
 Alice generates a self-signed storage node certificate with the key pair.
 Alice's storage node announces (to an introducer) a fURL containing (among other information) the SPKI hash.
-For example, ``pb://i5xb...@example.com:443/g3m5...``.
+For example, ``pb://i5xb...@example.com:443/g3m5...#v=2`` [#]_.
 Bob creates a client node pointed at the same introducer.
 Bob's client node receives the announcement from Alice's storage node.

+Bob's client node recognizes the fURL as referring to an HTTP-dialect server due to the ``v=2`` fragment.
-Bob's client node can now perform a TLS handshake with a server at the address indicated by the storage node fURL (``example.com:443`` in this example).
+Bob's client node can now perform a TLS handshake with a server at the address in the fURL location hints (``example.com:443`` in this example).
 Following the above described validation procedures, Bob's client node can determine whether it has reached Alice's storage node or not.